Bryan De La Cruz Player Props: Marlins vs. White Sox

-The Miami Marlins, including Bryan De La Cruz and his .528 slugging percentage over his past 10 games, battle starter Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Miami Marlins, including Bryan De La Cruz and his .583 slugging percentage over his past 10 games, take on starter Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Saturday at 2:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Royals.
+In his most recent game he had a one-hit performance (1-for-4) against the White Sox.

 Bryan De La Cruz Game Info & Props vs. the White Sox